Code-Institute-Submissions/HealthyEarth/README.md

 ### __Testing__:
 * Form and Modal are tested.
 If we press the submit button without putting any information in fields the response should be 'Please fill out this field'. it was checked acress different Android Mobiles and tablets and Apple Mobile and tablets.
 * All the links in across all three pages take the user to desired location and they open in another tab.
 They also get highlighted and underlined when hovered and they also have different colors than regular text to make user see them with ease.
-* The webite is texted in __Android__: Samsung Note 3, Note 4, Galexy S8,S9 Moto 4G, Pixel 2 and 2XL, and __Apple__: Iphone 4,5,6,7,8 and X as well as Ipad and Ipad pro.
+* The website is tested in __Android__: Samsung Note 3, Note 4, Galexy S8,S9 Moto 4G, Pixel 2 and 2XL, and __Apple__: Iphone 4,5,6,7,8 and X as well as Ipad and Ipad pro.

 * To ensure that the website is responsive across all pages i used.
 [Google Mobile Friendly Test](https://search.google.com/test/mobile-friendly?utm_source=gws&utm_medium=onebox&utm_campaign=suit).
 And the result is fully responsive.
 * Landing page,